* attached to more than one section

 Will Baber has combined education with business throughout his career, teaching business students in Japan and Europe and working in economic development for the State of Maryland and language services in Washington, DC.
 In his work he has frequently encountered cross cultural conflicts and synergies.
 He studies these issues as an Associate Professor in the Graduate School of Management of Kyoto University.
 His research interests include cross-cultural adaptation and the impact of expatriates on the workplace.

-Professor Will Baber is a member of IAFOR’s Academic Governing Board.
+Professor Will Baber is a member of IAFOR’s Academic Governing Board and Auditor of the organisation.
 He is Chair of the Business & Management section of the International Academic Advisory Board.

 Professor Johannes Moenius